 Amar Maletira Named Chief Executive Officer of Rackspace Technology

-/EIN News/ -- SAN ANTONIO, Sept.
-26, 2022 (GLOBE NEWSWIRE) -- Rackspace Technology® (NASDAQ: RXT), a leading cloud technology solutions company, today announced the appointment of Amar Maletira as Chief Executive Officer.
-Mr. Maletira, who has served as Rackspace Technology’s President and Chief Financial Officer since November 2020, has assumed responsibilities effective immediately.
+SAN ANTONIO, Sept.
+26, 2022 (GLOBE NEWSWIRE) -- Rackspace Technology® RXT, a leading cloud technology solutions company, today announced the appointment of Amar Maletira as Chief Executive Officer.
+Mr. Maletira, who has served as Rackspace Technology's President and Chief Financial Officer since November 2020, has assumed responsibilities effective immediately.

 David Sambur, Co-Head of Private Equity at Apollo Global Management and Chairman of the Rackspace Technology Board of Directors, stated, "Amar brings broad management and leadership experience, and over the course of his career, he has helped transform several multi-billion-dollar technology businesses.
 He has also been instrumental in crafting Rackspace Technology's new strategic direction and operating model.
 We believe his appointment as CEO will allow us to improve and accelerate the execution of our new go-forward strategy."